Notes on Causation, Comparison, and Regression: Unweighted comparisons work well in randomized experiments

 As seen in the diagnostic dashboard of Figure \ref{fig_obs_before}, the treatment groups differ in their observed characteristics, and likely in the unobserved ones.
-For instance, the average income in the treated group is \$27.2K, which is markedly different from the \$45K average income among the controls, likely implying that the observed differences in health expenditure are driven by this pre-treatment imbalance.
-Therefore, some form of adjustments must be made to make the groups comparable, at least in terms of the observed characteristics.
+For instance, the average income in the treated group is \$27.2K, which is markedly different from the \$44.4K average income among the controls, likely implying that the observed differences in health expenditure are driven by this pre-treatment imbalance.
+Therefore, to estimate the average treatment effect on the treated, some form of adjustments must be made to make the groups comparable, at least in terms of the observed characteristics.
 To this end, the randomized experiment is the conceptual benchmark that guides most methods of adjustment in an observational study (\citealt{dorn1953philosophy}; \citealt{cochran1965planning}; \citealt{rosenbaum2010design1}; \citealt{imbens2015causal}; \citealt{hernan2020causal}).